 Reference Designators and the PCB Assembly Drawing

-Whether directly assembling parts to a board or programming a pick and place machine, you can use the PCB assembly drawing and reference designators to clarify your layout.
+Whether directly assembling to a board or programming a pick and place machine, you can use the PCB assembly drawing and reference designators to clarify your layout.
 Each reference designator consists of letters and numbers that represent different types of components.
-Pick and place robots rely on this consistent method for referencing components when placing components on the PCB.
+Pick and place robots rely on this consistent method for referencing components when placing components on the PCB layout.

 Reference designators consist of a letter and a number.
 This standard practice seems simple enough and easy to maintain.
 As an example, we mark resistors with a letter designation of “R,” capacitors with a designation of “C,” and diodes with a “D.” However, some companies apply variations of standard practices when referencing other components.
 While standard practices designate a Zener diode with a “D,” design teams may decide to use “Z.”.